lena33-hoang/lena_hoang/README.md

 Hello!
 I'm **Le Na Hoang**, a junior Mechanical Engineering student at Embry-Riddle Aeronautical University with a *4.0 GPA* , specializing in robotics, autonomous systems, and mechanical design.
 I enjoy solving multidisciplinary engineering problems through CAD design, programming, prototyping, and analytical modeling.

 My interest in engineering began in Vietnam, where I attended a gifted high school specializing in Physics.
 There, I built a strong theoretical and analytical foundation, but much of what I learned remained on paper through equations and theoretical problem-solving.
-Moving to the United States for college transformed the way I viewed engineering by the hands-on learning environment encouraged me to build, prototype, and test ideas, sparking a curiosity about how the world around me actually works.
-Since then, I've found the greatest excitement in turning concepts into tangible solutions, whether through research, homeworks, or coursework projects.
+Moving to the United States for college transformed how I viewed engineering.
+The hands-on learning environment encouraged me to build, prototype, and test ideas, sparking a curiosity about how the world around me actually works.
+Since then, I've found the greatest excitement in turning concepts into tangible solutions, whether through research and coursework projects.

 Outside of engineering, one of my favorite places to be is the kitchen.
 I love cooking and experimenting with new recipes, especially Asian cuisine that reminds me of home while introducing me to flavors from different cultures.
-I enjoy sharing meals with friends and family because food has always been a way for me to connect with people and celebrate different cultures.
-Whether I'm building a prototype or perfecting a new dish, I find joy in creating something meaningful, learning from the process, and sharing the final result with others.
+I find the process surprisingly similar to engineering: every recipe is an opportunity to test ideas, refine techniques, and learn through iteration until everything comes together.
+It's a creative outlet that reminds me to stay curious, embrace experimentation, and enjoy the process as much as the final result.

+As I continue my career, I hope to contribute to innovative teams developing technologies in robotics, aerospace, or advanced mechanical systems that solve meaningful real-world problems.

 <!--Mention your top/relevant skills here - core and soft skills-->